Learning How To Learn: The Science Behind Efficient Learning

 Since I couldn't find one satisfying dad joke to start with, let's get straight to it:

 Focused Mode: It's activated when you're intently focused on doing something.
 Shocking, right?
-It involves familiar neural patterns firing deliberately and smoothly.
-In other words, it's used when we're engaging in things we're used to doing and that are easy to accomplish.
+It involves familiar neural patterns deliberately firing in cohesion.
+Think of a social media manager creating weekly captions for their Instagram account.
+In other words, it's used when we're engaging in things we're used to doing and that are relatively easy to accomplish.

 Diffused Mode: It's a more relaxed way of thinking.
 It helps us see the bigger picture when we're trying to solve a problem.
 We usually access it when we're doing mindless things like taking a walk, listening to music, or fantasizing about world domination and submitting humanity to a tyrannical rule.
 The fun stuff.